 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Apache HTTP Server Security Advisory mod_proxy reverse proxy exposure and apply any necessary updates or workarounds to help mitigate the risks.
+US-CERT encourages users and administrators to review the Adobe Security Bulletin and apply any necessary updates to help mitigate the risk.